Visit Leslie Lookout Park: Toronto’s Newest Park and Beach

 Leslie Lookout Park is in Toronto’s east end, just north of Tommy Thompson Park.
 It’s located along the Martin Goodman Trail, making it ideal for cycling or walking.

-The park is about 2.5 km from Woodbine Beach, easily accessible via the bike trail.
 As part of the Port Lands revitalization, it’s a fresh addition to Toronto’s evolving industrial waterfront.

 Is There Parking at Leslie Lookout Park?